Aggressive Driving Is The Progression Of

 Definition

 Aggressive driving refers to any deliberate action that disregards the safety of people and property, such as tailgating, rapid acceleration, erratic lane changes, and excessive speeding.
-While occasional impatience is natural, aggressive driving crosses the line into intentional endangerment And that's really what it comes down to..
+While occasional impatience is natural, aggressive driving crosses the line into intentional endangerment Turns out it matters..

 Common Misconceptions